Summary

 # |=====================================================================| 100%

-essential pieces of information from the model calibration process.
+essential pieces of information from the calibration process.
 The

-by indexing them.
-For example, all evaluation metrics are stored within
+indexing them.
+All evaluation metrics are stored within the

 # See first rows of the summary of calibration results